QuickFixes/just-gittin-started/README.md

 This repository hosts reference materials and a sample repo for a hands-on Git/GitHub seminar.

+Through the magic of Git, we've mirrored the course materials on GitHub.com for folks who can't login in through UC's CLS.
+Most project-specific links should include one link to the [github.uc.edu version](https://github.uc.edu/QuickFixes/just-gittin-started) (and one in parentheses for the [github.com version](https://github.com/QuickFixes/just-gittin-started)).
+If we've missed any of those, or if you notice any other kinds of brokenness, feel free to [file an issue](https://github.uc.edu/QuickFixes/just-gittin-started/issues) (on [github.com](https://github.com/QuickFixes/just-gittin-started/issues)) or [a pull request](https://github.uc.edu/QuickFixes/just-gittin-started/pulls) for the "origin" repository here at UC. `:)`

 ## What you'll need to get started

 ### tl;dr version